hpcleuven/VscDocumentation/source/access/access_using_mobaxterm.rst

 2. Click on the `Session` icon in the top left corner.

-3. The *Session settings* configuration panel will open; select the SSH session type and you should see a window like this:
+3. The *Session settings* configuration panel will open; click on the SSH icon in the top row and you should see a window like this:

 .. figure:: access_using_mobaxterm/mobaxterm_session_settings_ssh.png
    :align: center